Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 untangling the results, you can build a [CollisionLayer](Collision%20Layers.md) per unique `EntityQuery` (or from arbitrary data from a job).
 Then you can ask for all collisions within a single layer or for the collisions between layers.
 You can also query against each layer separately.
+This gives you fine-grain control over which sets of colliders test against each other, with very little overhead.
+And you can explicitly specify the interaction behavior using…

 ### FindPairs – A Multibox Broadphase

-What is so good about a multibox broadphase?
-Well for one, there’s no single-threaded initial step, which is one of Unity.Physics bottlenecks.
-But second, it’s a cheap pseudo-islanding solution.
+FindPairs lets you find candidate overlaps blazingly fast, and process pairs with your own logic with some powerful guarantees.

-And I know what you are wondering.
-How is that useful?
+In Psyshock, you call `Physics.FindPairs()` and first pass in one or two collision layers as arguments.
+Then you pass in a generic argument implementing `IFindPairsProcessor`.
+This is the struct that will hold your NativeContainers and other resources to handle the results.

-In Psyshock, you call `Physics.FindPairs()` and pass in one or two collision layers as arguments.
-However, there is an additional generic argument requesting an `IFindPairsProcessor`.
-This is the struct that will have your NativeContainers and stuff to handle the results.
+When scheduling with two layers, each pair will always result in the first pair entity coming from the first layer, and the second pair entity coming from the second layer.
+You’ll always know exactly what you’re getting!

 `Physics.FindPairs` can be scheduled as a parallel job, and when you do, the algorithm guarantees that both entities passed into the